mhmd-azeez/website/input/posts/working-remotely-from-iraq.md

 I wish you luck in your journey and don't hestitate to reach out if you have any questions.
 However, when asking questions please follow these simple guidelines:

 - https://nohello.net/en/
 - Be specific and give me some context.
-Each person's situation is different.
+Each person's situation is different.+